RhiaK/leave1/README.md

 ## To Download and Run Locally
-Fork a copy of this repo, make sure to run npm install to install all needed dependencies. also fork and clone the backend: [here](https://github.com/410dood/django-rest).
+Fork a copy of this repo, make sure to run npm install to install all dependencies then fork and clone the backend: [here](https://github.com/410dood/django-rest).
 Make sure to create a local database:
 ```
 $ psql
 > CREATE DATABASE leave;